MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/azure-dev-cli-overview.md

 The quickest way to get started is to:
 1. Pick an [Azure Developer CLI template](azure-dev-cli-templates.md)
-2. Follow the README in the template and run `azd up`
+2. Deploy the sample by following the README in the template by running `azd up`

 !["Azure Devloper CLI Developer Workflow"](media/azure-dev-cli-overview/azd-dev-workflow.png)